satharv/Secure-Password-Manager/README.md

 ## Usage

-The password manager has an easy to use menu:
+The password manager has an easy-to-use menu:
 1. Set a master password, which is hashed and stored for verification.
 2. Choose to store a new password - you will be prompted for site/username/password.
 The password is encrypted before storing.
-3. Retrieve stored passwords - re-enter master password and decrypted passwords are displayed.
+3. Retrieve stored passwords - re-enter the master password and decrypted passwords are displayed.
 4. Generate a random strong password.
 5. Quit when done.